GChuf/dbeaver/features/org.jkiss.dbeaver.appstore.feature/root/readme.txt

 ${dbeaver-product} ${dbeaver-version} for AppStore

-This is a special DBeaver distribution for Microsoft and Apple app store.
+This is a special BoberKurwa distribution for Microsoft and Apple app store.

 License
 ==========================